koobind/koobind/docs/usage.md

 For technical reason, internally, this flag has three state: Unset (nil), true, false.
 Unset is interpreted as false.

-For each corresponding koo subcommands, there are two options: `--disabled` and `enabled`.
+For each corresponding koo subcommands, there are two options: `--disabled` and `--enabled`.
 These options behave differently, depending of the command:

 - For `create` and `apply` subcommand, not providing `--disabled` or `--enabled` option means this flag will be unset (equivalent to false).
 So, setting `--enabled` or no flag leads the same result.

 - For `patch` subcommand, not providing `--disabled` or `--enabled` flag means leave the current value unchanged.
-To change the value, option must be provided accordingly.
+To change the value, this option must be provided accordingly.

 ## Tokens